 Society for the Protection of Ancient Buildings

-SPAB was founded in 1877 to counteract the highly destructive 'restoration' of medieval buildings being practiced by many Victorian architects.
+SPAB was founded in 1877 to counteract the highly destructive 'restoration' of medieval buildings being practised by many Victorian architects.
 Today it is the largest, oldest and most technically expert national pressure group fighting to save old buildings from decay, demolition and damage.
 Their membership includes many of the leading conservation practitioners as well as home owners living in houses spanning all historical periods and those who simply care about old buildings.
 Thousands of buildings survive which otherwise would have been lost, mutilated or badly repaired without their intervention.

 National Mills Weekend